Inclusive Excellence Post Doctoral and Visiting Scholars Program

 Evaluation of Nominations

-Applicant evaluations will be based on academic accomplishments, evidence of a demonstrated and sustained commitment to diversity and inclusion, a record of championing the scholarship and promoting the careers of underrepresented minorities and women faculty, promise for a tenure track appointment at UNM, the letter of support from the dean of the college that wishes to nominate the candidate, and mentoring department mentoring plan.
+Applicant evaluations will be based on academic accomplishments, evidence of a demonstrated and sustained commitment to diversity and inclusion, a department's record of championing the scholarship and promoting the careers of underrepresented minorities and women faculty, candidate's promise for a tenure track appointment at UNM, the letter of support from the dean of the college that wishes to nominate the candidate, and department's mentoring plan.

 If the postdoc was initially identified in a national faculty search, and if the unit(s) choose(s) to hire the candidate as a tenure-track faculty member, the position will be eligible for bridge funding for faculty from U.S. underrepresented racial/ethnic minority groups through the traditional search process.